Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/Web3UserCentricSecurity.md

 Notes:

 What is a threat?
 It is a _potential_ danger that can tresspass security and put your assets are risks.
 The threats are the events/things/personas in the horizon we need to have an eye on them.

-Different security context have - have a different security threats.
-Edward Snownen face different security threats ( changing geopolitical situations, nation state actors, ...) than a regular random internet user ( script kidding phissing attempt, port scanning, non targeted malware, ...).
+Different security context - have a different security threats.
+Edward Snownen faces different security threats ( changing geopolitical situations, nation state actors, ...) than a regular random internet user ( script kidding phissing attempt, port scanning, non targeted malware, ...).

 ---